What are we doing about Coronavirus?

 Throughout the Coronavirus lockdown, our facilities have remained open, with reduced hours, so that we may still serve those patients who need scan appointments or face to face consultations that are urgent or clinically necessary.

-- We will continue to screen our patients, both during the booking process and when we call patients 24 hours prior to their appointment.
-We will ask whether patients have any symptoms strongly associated with covid-19 or if they have encountered someone who has received a positive diagnosis.
-All visitors will also have a temperate check upon arrival.
+- We will continue to screen our patients prior to their appointment.
+We will ask whether patients have any symptoms strongly associated with COVID-19 or if they have come into contact with someone who has received a positive diagnosis.
+This screening process will take place several times before the patient arrives in our departments.
+All visitors will have a temperate check upon arrival.
 We will not allow anyone with symptoms to attend their appointment unless it is clinically urgent.

-- As part of the screening process, we are streaming patients into management categories to ensure that patients who are shielding can be seen safely without unnecessary contact with other patients or staff.
+- As part of the screening process, we are streaming patients into management categories to ensure that patients who may be at higher risk can be seen safely, without unnecessary contact with other patients or staff.

 - We will continue to implement a strict visitor policy.
 To reduce the number of non-essential people in our departments, we kindly ask that patients attend on their own, or with one essential carer only.

 - Our facilities have been cleared of all non-essential items.
 We will not be providing magazines or newspapers and will also not be offering drinks in our waiting areas.
 Where possible, doors are kept open to reduce the number of touchpoints as much as possible.